-4.64 HOSPITALS AND OUTPATIENT SURGICAL CENTERS
+4.58 HOSPITALS AND OUTPATIENT SURGICAL CENTERS

-An exemption from the sales and use tax is allowed for sales to hospitals if the purchases are used in providing hospital services.
-Likewise, an exemption applies to sales to outpatient surgical centers if the purchases are used in providing outpatient surgical services.
+An exemption from the sales and use tax is allowed for sales to hospitals and outpatient surgical centers if the purchases are used in providing hospital services or outpatient surgical services.
 The hospital or outpatient surgical center must be organized and operated for charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code and must be licensed under Minnesota Statutes, Chapter 144.